-15. The delivery of abnormal loads for the construction of the development shall be managed in accordance with a Traffic Management Plan, which shall be submitted to, and agreed in writing with the planning authority prior to commencement of development.
-This plan shall provide details shall of the road network to be used by construction traffic, including over-sized loads, and detailed arrangements for the protection of bridges, culverts or other structures to be traversed, as may be required.
-The plan should also contain details of how the developer intends to engage with and notify the local community in advance of the delivery of oversized loads.
+15. The delivery of abnormal loads for the construction of the proposed development shall be managed in accordance with a Traffic Management Plan which shall be submitted to, and agreed in writing with, the planning authority prior to the commencement of development.
+This plan shall provide details of the road network to be used by construction traffic, including over-sized loads, and detailed arrangements for the protection of bridges, culverts or other structures to be traversed, as may be required.
+The plan shall also contain details of how the undertaker intends to engage with and notify the local community in advance of the delivery of oversized loads.

-Reason: In the interests of public safety and residential amenity
+Reason: In the interest of public safety and residential amenity.

-- 16. (a) All lighting shall be operated in such a manner as to prevent light overspill to areas outside of compounds and works areas. - (b) Prior to the commencement of development, the applicant shall submit a detailed lighting plan for the written agreement of the planning authority.
-The plan shall include the type, duration, colour of light and direction of all external lighting to be installed within the external areas of the development site.
+- 16. (a) All lighting shall be operated in such a manner as to prevent light overspill to areas outside of compounds and works areas. - (b) Prior to the commencement of development, the undertaker shall submit a detailed lighting plan for the written agreement of the planning authority.
+The plan shall include the type, duration, colour of light and direction of all external lighting to be installed within the external areas of the proposed development site.

-Reason: In the interests of clarity, and of visual and residential amenity and protection of local biodiversity.
+Reason: In the interest of clarity, and of visual and residential amenity and the protection of local biodiversity.

-17. Prior to the commencement of development, the applicant shall submit for the written agreement of the planning authority, details of an obstacle warning light scheme which can be visible to night vision equipment.
+17. Prior to the commencement of development, the undertaker shall submit for the written agreement of the planning authority details of an obstacle warning light scheme which can be visible to night vision equipment.

-Reason: in the interest of aviation safety.
+Reason: In the interest of aviation safety.

-18. Prior to the commencement of development, the applicant shall submit an Invasive Species Management Plan to the local authority, which includes details of a pre- construction survey to be carried out.
-The plan shall include full details of the eradication of such invasive species from the development site prior to construction or if discovered during construction as soon as is practicably possible.
+18. Prior to the commencement of development, the undertaker shall submit an Invasive Species Management Plan to the planning authority, which shall include details of a pre- construction survey to be carried out.
+The plan shall include full details of the eradication of such invasive species from the proposed development site prior to construction or, if discovered during construction, as soon as is practicably possible.

-Reason: In the interest of nature conservation and mitigating ecological damage associated with the development.
+Reason: In the interest of nature conservation and mitigating ecological damage associated with the proposed development.

 19. Trees to be felled and buildings to be demolished shall be examined prior to felling and demolition to determine the presence of bat roosts.
-Any works shall be in accordance with the TII Guidelines for the Treatment of Bats during the construction of National Road Schemes.
+Any works shall be in accordance with the Transport Infrastructure Ireland Guidelines for the Treatment of Bats during the construction of National Road Schemes.